 Recently one of my readers asked me for bachelor's south Indian recipes.
 And this is the best recipe to kick start bachelor's series and Pressure cooker series as well.

-Vendhaya Keerai Kootu (Methi Leaves with Lentils)
+Vendhaya Keerai Kootu

-- 1 tsp of Cooking oil
+- 1 tsp vegetable oil

-- 1 tsp of Mustard Seeds
+- 1 tsp black mustard seeds

-- 1 tsp of Turmeric Powder
+- 1 tsp turmeric powder

-- Allow the steam to escape.
-Open the lid, and gently mash the cooked leaves and dal, a little, with ladle.
-Serve hot with steamed rice.
+- Open the lid, and gently mash the cooked leaves and dal with a ladle.

 1. Can be served as a side dish for steamed white rice.
 But pairs but great with roti/chapathi as well.

-2. Perfect for lunch time.
+2. Perfect for lunchtime.